GonzaloVolonterio/react-native-jobs-app/README.md

 # Jobs Tracking App for mobile

-### Jobs is tracking app for mobile where you can search for the latest offers work based on the API of Rapiapi.
+### Jobs is tracking app for mobile where you can search for the latest offers work based on the API of RapidApi.

 ### Built With